 Listed below are the definitions of specific words and phrases as used in the Family Medical Leave Act.
 These definitions are intended to be used solely in relation to the provisions of the Family Medical Leave Act, and should not be expanded to any other situation.
-Following each heading is a citation number from the regulations published in 2009.
+Following each heading is a citation number from the regulations published in 2009 or Public Law 111-84.